VaishnviAssignments/rg-assignments/README.md

 # rg-assignments
-* Week 1 - Reviewed and approved
+* Week 1 - Reviewed and approved - Please move all the work to week-wise directory